 And let me explain it this way:

-While you can read up his official bio page here, but as a summary:
+While you can read up his official bio page here, here is a bio summary of him:

-He’s a successful internet marketer.
+He’s a successful internet marketer and I do believe he makes the money he shows you in his ads and videos.
 If you watch his main YouTube welcome video, he says he’s made $10 million+.

 On his YouTube channel, he talks about different ways to make money and provides tutorials on these types of things: